Thyroid Conditions

 Okay, so now you say, “I’ve been to the doctor and had my thyroid tested and they said the results came back normal.”
 This is where you wonder in the back of your mind, but why do I still feel so terrible??!!

-You see, there is more than the TSH test.
+There is more than the TSH test.
 TSH is for diagnosis of hypopituitary, NOT to diagnose or dose your hypothyroidism (unless it’s high).
 If you allow a doctor to diagnose or dose you by this lab test and range, i.e., to say you are normal simply because it’s in range according to the lab…you could still be hypothyroid.
 And, the supporting adrenal glands may be part of the problem too (see our write-up on Adrenal Fatigue and #5 below).
 Ideally, both the Thyroid tests and the supporting Adrenal saliva cortisol levels, along with other labs for items that affect thyroid function, should be done at the same time, if possible, so that everything can be assessed and brought to the best balance for your body.

 In addition to the TSH test, there is: